SumithRaj05/Registration-System-CPP/README.md

 This is a simple project to learn how DataBase actually works.
 In this project, JSON format is to be used in order to store the data.

-So in order to use JSON format clone https://github.com/nlohmann/json.git repository and use json/single_include/nlohmann header files
+So in order to use JSON format clone https://github.com/nlohmann/json.git repository by command: <bold style="background:grey">git clone https://github.com/nlohmann/json.git</bold>
+and copy json/single_include/nlohmann header files in same directory as database.hpp file.

 run file by command:
 ./index